ohainaut/SatConAnalytic/README.md

 ### Telescopes and Instruments

-telescopes.py will read a json file defining the telescope and instrument parameters and return a list of Telescope objects.
+`telescopes.py` reads a json file defining the telescope and instrument parameters and return a list of Telescope objects.

 The JSON must have the following structure